rolandrgarceau/wxpython-basics/readme.md

 ### The [Panel](https://wxpython.org/Phoenix/docs/html/wx.Panel.html?highlight=panel)
 The portion that contains the widgets, buttons, etc, need to be added to the frame.
 A panel is a window on which controls are placed.
 There are Emitters with handlers here as well.
 The main feature over its parent class `wx.Window` is code for handling child windows and TAB traversal, which is implemented natively if possible (e.g. in wxGTK) or by wxWidgets itself otherwise.

+A book control allows users to switch between panels in a frame. wx.BookCtrlBase is the Parent Class for Book classes to inherit from.
+A wx.Notebook widget will present a "tabbed" control.

+#### wx.Notebook(parent, id, pos, size, style)

+#### Switcheing between panels
+To jump between views

 ### Gotchas